 When you are out shopping there will always be some things that look like a good buy until you actually get these things in your possession.
 The dress may not fit the way that you thought that it would.
 The cool shoes may not go with anything that you have.
 Ask yourself if you really need it before you waste money that could be used for a greater purpose somewhere else.

-Don’t charge if you can’t pay the full balance –
+2. Don’t charge if you can’t afford it –

 It may seem feasible to simply charge it.
 After all, you have the credit card, and you can pay everything back in small increments.
 You don’t have to get a balance that you cannot pay, though.
 It is going to be a lot better to only make purchases that you can pay in full at the end of the month.
 This is a surefire way to avoid debt.